Amir5470/NovaIPtv/README.md

 ## About

-<p><span color="blue">Nova IPtv </span> is designed to recreate the IPTV experience by bringing together not only live and on-demand content, but also enhanced personalization, sports integration, and interactivity.
-Unlike traditional IPTV platforms that stop at just providing a grid of channels or a simple playback screen, <span color="blue">Nova IPtv </span> introduces a layer of immersion and customization tailored to each user’s preferences.
+<p>Nova IPtv is designed to recreate the IPTV experience by bringing together not only live and on-demand content, but also enhanced personalization, sports integration, and interactivity.
+Unlike traditional IPTV platforms that stop at just providing a grid of channels or a simple playback screen, Nova IPtv introduces a layer of immersion and customization tailored to each user’s preferences.

-At its core, <span color="blue">Nova IPtv </span> enables users to log in securely and access content seamlessly from any Android device.
-Whether you’re looking to catch up on your favorite shows, explore the latest movie trailers, or keep an eye on live sports events, <span color="blue">Nova IPtv </span> centralizes all of this in a clean, intuitive interface.
+At its core, Nova IPtv enables users to log in securely and access content seamlessly from any Android device.
+Whether you’re looking to catch up on your favorite shows, explore the latest movie trailers, or keep an eye on live sports events, Nova IPtv centralizes all of this in a clean, intuitive interface.

-One of the standout features is **sports integration**. <span color="blue">Nova IPtv </span> allows you to pick your favorite teams across various sports and goes beyond basic score updates by adding dynamic feedback to your viewing experience.
+One of the standout features is **sports integration**.
+Nova IPtv allows you to pick your favorite teams across various sports and goes beyond basic score updates by adding dynamic feedback to your viewing experience.
 For example, if your chosen team wins, the platform celebrates with visual or audio effects to amplify the excitement.
 On the other hand, if your team loses, the interface reflects this with corresponding animations or sounds, creating a fun, game-like atmosphere that directly connects the platform to real-world results.

 The **Favorites Page** ensures that your must-watch titles are always within reach, helping you save time browsing.
-In addition, **trailers** are built into the experience, so you don’t need to leave the platform to preview upcoming movies or shows. <span color="blue">Nova IPtv </span> also supports **custom themes**, giving users complete freedom to personalize the look and feel of the interface — whether you prefer a sleek dark mode, bright playful colors, or something that reflects your team’s branding.
+In addition, **trailers** are built into the experience, so you don’t need to leave the platform to preview upcoming movies or shows.
+Nova IPtv also supports **custom themes**, giving users complete freedom to personalize the look and feel of the interface — whether you prefer a sleek dark mode, bright playful colors, or something that reflects your team’s branding.

-By combining entertainment with interactivity, <span color="blue">Nova IPtv </span> is not just about watching content — it’s about **engaging with it**.
+By combining entertainment with interactivity, Nova I is not just about watching content — it’s about **engaging with it**.
 It adapts to your preferences, celebrates your wins, and makes the viewing experience feel alive. </p>

 ---

 ### Vision

-<p>Our vision is to redefine what IPTV can be by creating a platform that doesn’t just deliver streams, but delivers **experiences**. <span color="blue">Nova IPtv </span> aims to merge entertainment with personalization, giving users a space where content feels dynamic, engaging, and emotionally connected to the things they care about most — whether it’s their favorite shows, their personal style, or the outcomes of their favorite sports teams.
+<p>Our vision is to redefine what IPTV can be by creating a platform that doesn’t just deliver streams, but delivers **experiences**.
+Nova IPtv aims to merge entertainment with personalization, giving users a space where content feels dynamic, engaging, and emotionally connected to the things they care about most — whether it’s their favorite shows, their personal style, or the outcomes of their favorite sports teams.

-We envision <span color="blue">Nova IPtv </span> becoming more than just a platform for watching; we want it to be a **companion to your entertainment lifestyle**, evolving alongside the user and reflecting the energy of real-world events in real time.</p>
+We envision Nova IPtv becoming more than just a platform for watching; we want it to be a **companion to your entertainment lifestyle**, evolving alongside the user and reflecting the energy of real-world events in real time.</p>

 ---